udexon/PhosChat/README.md

 ### Collaborative Development using Phoscript &mdash; a Universal Metaprogramming Script derived from Forth

+Another novel feature of this project is the deployment of Phoscript &mdash; a universal metaprogramming script derived from Forth.

 - [Phoscript Tutorials](https://github.com/udexon/Multiweb/blob/master/Phoscript_Tutorials.md)

+By "universal metaprogramming script", we mean that Phoscript can be implemented as a shell script within any host programming language, ranging from C++, JavaScript to Rust, providing a Forth like Reverse Polish Notation / stack machine interface to the host programming language, function libraries and frameworks.

 ## I: Decentralized User Authentication